From Rail to Runway for LA 2028 Olympic Games

 Stretching over two miles through the heart of LAX, the new Automated People Mover is the centerpiece of Los Angeles World Airports (LAWA)’s Landside Access Modernization Program.
 It is also the aviation authority’s first public-private partnership.
 With five new stations linking to the Consolidated Rental Car facility, intermodal transportation hubs, expanded airport parking, and Metro transit, the Automated People Mover transforms how millions of travelers access one of the world’s busiest airports.
 Beyond easing congestion, this project delivers lasting value through local job creation, workforce development, and a stronger, closer-knit Los Angeles.

-IntegralRSG served as the protective design discipline lead for the Threat & Vulnerability Assessment, guiding LAWA through a comprehensive security risk management strategy.
+IntegralRSG served as the protective design discipline lead for the Threat & Vulnerability Assessment, guiding LAWA through a comprehensive physical security risk management strategy.
 Our team consolidated a program of design enhancements as part of Early Works efforts and provided support through design and construction to implement and document alignment with LAWA’s expectations.
 We advanced engineered solutions to harden stations, fixed facilities, and the elevated guideway against high-intensity shock, impact, and thermal loading—embedding resilience into the core of LA’s revitalized airport experience.

 By safeguarding critical infrastructure while enabling seamless mobility, the Automated People Mover positions Los Angeles to welcome the world during the he 2026 FIFA World Cup, Super Bowl LXI, and the 2028 Olympic and Paralympic Games.